 - Receiving.
 Christianity is first about receiving (on our side of things)–we receive grace, forgiveness, and salvation because of the birth, death, and resurrection of Christ.
 Children love to receive–it’s adults who are often too proud to receive well.
 When your children receive a gift, train them to have hearts of gratitude towards all who give to them–because it is a reflection of how they receive Christ.

 - Peace.
 The angels announced that the birth of Christ brings peace on earth.
 The world defines peace as lack of war, conflict, or trouble.
 True peace is a lack of hostility between God and man.
 This is only possible in Christ, and it gives rest in even the most difficult of holidays.

 - Love.
 This one’s obvious, right?
 But does Christmas just naturally bring love out of our hearts?
 While our children may not have to be taught affection for their family and friends, they need to learn how to love God with all their hearts, and their neighbors as themselves.
 This is only learned when the love of God dwells in their hearts.

 - Faith.
 We pray that God gives our children the grace of saving faith so they can put their trust in Christ.
 Christmas can be a missed opportunity to talk with them about the nature of faith.
 It’s not about being “good for goodness sake,” but rather resting in Christ alone for salvation.

 - Life.
 The world offers life in all the wrong places and through all the wrong things.
 Christ is the giver or life.
 Jesus was born in order to die for our eternal life.
 Teach it over and over again to your children!

-So even though your youngsters are out of school for Christmas break, remember that the School of Jesus never takes a holiday!
+So even though your youngsters are about to be out of school for Christmas break, remember that the School of Jesus never takes a holiday!